Current bylaws, adopted September 29, 2018

 The name of the cooperative is Silverton Food Co-op, referred to in these bylaws as “the Co-op.”

 The Co-op is formed to provide groceries and related consumer goods to its owners and other

-The Cooperative is formed to engage in any lawful activities for which cooperatives may be organized.
+patrons and to engage in any other lawful activities for which cooperatives may be organized.

 Article II.
 Directors and Officers

 Section 2.1 – Number and Qualifications of Directors

 The business of the Co-op shall be controlled by a board of directors, each of whom shall be a

 member of this Co-op and a natural person.
 Business member entities of the Co-op may not